 Although there are some owners that ask “Is catnip bad for cats?” there are numerous sources that report some previously unforeseen benefits including mosquito repulsion and reduced anxiety, so catnip tea can be viewed as a health supplement as well as being easier to ingest for your cat.

-Making it is easy: you simply mix two teaspoons of catnip leaves in a mug of boiling water, add honey and lemon juice, and stir, before leaving to cool.
+Making it is easy: you simply mix two teaspoons of catnip leaves in a mug of boiling water, add honey and stir, before leaving to cool.
 They probably won’t try any if it’s too hot, after all.

 As well as giving them a less messy way to ingest the catnip (while we like seeing their reactions to it, we are rather less enamored with the manner in which they leave it strewn over the floor of our apartment), the tea can be used to cure some specific cat maladies too.
 According to Healthline, catnip tea can be used in the treatment of arthritis and coughs, as well as various types of fevers and viruses.